AIHubCentral/docs/assets/RVC/Local/Codename_Fork.md

 ***
 ### Warmup Phase:
-In the training section there is an option to enable a warmup phase and a slider to choose how long it lasts. **Do not use this with Ranger25 since Ranger25 does this on its own.**
+In the training section there is an option to enable a warmup phase and a slider to choose how long it lasts. **Do not use this with Ranger21 or RAdam since they do this on their own.**

 <img src="../codename-img/warm.png" alt="image" width="1000" height="auto">